The role of intrinsic distances in the relaxation of $L^\infty$-functionals: Introduction

-Besides considering the weak* topology on $\wi$, one could study the lower semicontinuity of a supremal functional with respect to the uniform convergence.
-Inspired by the analogous problem for integral functionals, deriving by the famous counterexample by Aronszajn [20] and from the classical paper by Serrin [21], in \cite{MG} Maggi-Gori study the lower semicontinuity of $F$ with respect to the uniform convergence and provide the example of a supremal functional $F$ that is not uniformly lower semicontinuous on $\wi$ even if it is represented by a convex supremand $f$.
+If $F$ is weak$^*$ lower semicontinuous, in general the vice-versa does not hold (\cite[Remark 3.1]{GPP}), due to the non-uniqueness of the supremand $f$ which represents $F$.
+Note that if $f(x,\cdot)$ is level convex then the supremal functional (\ref{introf}) is level convex, that is, for every $\la\in \R$ the sublevel set of $F$, denoted by \beq E_\la=\Big\{ u\in \wi : \, F(u) \le \lambda \Big\}, \eeq is convex. \\ In this paper we study the properties of the relaxed functional of $F$ given by (\ref{introf}), i.e. the greatest lower semicontinuous functional $\Gamma_{\tau}(F)$ less than or equal to $F$ with respect to a fixed topology $\tau$ in $\wi$ chosen among the weak$^*$, the sequential weak$^*$ and the uniform one (see Section \ref{prel}).
+This extensive analysis relies on the fact that, in general, in absence of further coercivity hypotheses, $\Gamma_{\tau}(F)$ is affected by the choice of the topology, as shown by Maggi and Gori in \cite{MG}.

-In this paper we study the properties of the relaxed functional of $F$ given by (\ref{introf}), i.e. the greatest lower semicontinuous functional $\Gamma_{\tau}(F)$ that is less or equal to $F$ with respect to a fixed topology $\tau$ in $\wi$.
-Note that, until now, an explicit representation formula of $\Gamma_{\tau}(F)$ in a supremal form has been shown only when $f$ is a continuous and coercive function (see \cite{P09}), while in the general case it is still an open problem.
-Despite the lack of a representation result for $\Gamma_{\tau}(F)$, in this paper we prove the level convexity of the lower semicontinuous envelopes of $F$ with respect to the weak$^*$ topology, the weak$^*$ convergence and the uniform convergence.
-In particular, if we denote by $\tau$ any of these topologies, we get that every $\tau$-lower semicontinuous supremal functional is level convex.
+We note that, an explicit representation formula of $\Gamma_{\tau}(F)$ in a supremal form has been established when $f$ is a continuous and coercive function (see \cite{P09}), while the supremality of $\Gamma_{\tau}(F)$ is still unknown in the general case.
+Despite the lack of a representation result for $\Gamma_{\tau}(F)$, in this paper we give a detailed description of its sublevel sets by means of the intrinsic distance structures induced by $F$ (see Theorems \ref{relax-1} and \ref{relax0}).
+As a result, for any $\tau$ quoted above, we also show the level convexity of $\Gamma_{\tau}(F)$.